-Karon viewpoint offers a magnificent and unique view on three famous beaches of Phuket: Kata Noi, Kata Beach and Karon Beach.
-The place is easy to access by the main road that goes between Nai Harn and Kata Beach, and there is usually enough parking space.
+Karon viewpoint offers a magnificent and unique view of three famous beaches of Phuket: Kata Noi, Kata Beach and Karon Beach.
+The place is easy to access by the main road between Nai Harn and Kata Beach, and there is usually enough parking space.
 As there is not much to do here, people usually only stay for the few minutes it takes to take photos and selfies.

 Nai Harn is a wonderful beach in the island’s south, known for powdery white sand and crystal clear waters in the high season.
 There are a few local restaurants in the shade of the trees for a casual meal and maybe a beach massage after lunch if you need to recover from jet lag.

-As you drive up north, you can stop at the beautiful Kata Noi beach.
+You can stop at the beautiful Kata Noi beach as you drive up north.
 There is not much to do here since a hotel occupies the entire beachfront, but it is truly a beautiful sandy beach.

 Kata is the second most popular beach in Phuket (after Patong).
 The beach is vast and beautiful, with a few restaurants at each end of the beach where you can enjoy a local meal.
 Travellers often book their hotels in Kata as there are many shops and restaurants to enjoy; keep in mind that very few of them are on the beachfront, which the Club Med Resort mostly occupies.

 At the end of your day, depending on where your hotel is, a beach club is a great way to enjoy a sunset with a drink or even tapas.
-There are quite a few on the west coast of the island, and the most famous is, of course, Cafe Del Mar on Kamala Beach and Catch Beach Club on Bangtao, but there are more, so have a look at the list and see if there is one near you.
+There are quite a few on the west coast of the island, and the most famous are, of course, Cafe Del Mar on Kamala Beach and Catch Beach Club on Bangtao, but there are more, so have a look at the list and see if there is one near you.
 Read more

 DAY 2: Day trip outside Phuket